x0rsw1tch/dotcms-velocity/dotcms-installation.md

 ### (Optional) > 5.2.3 Allow front-end submitting to content

-> Only needed when users submit forms that go to a Content Type
+> Only needed when unauthenticated users submit data to the back-end that go to a Content Type

 `nano plugins/com.dotcms.config/conf/dotmarketing-config-ext.properties`